-After resting for two hours in an empty ice chest, I pulled all four pork butts.
-The meat was still very hot, so to protect my hands I wore thin knit cotton gloves (from the hardware store) covered with latex gloves.
+After resting for two hours in an empty cooler, I pulled all four pork butts.
+The meat was still very hot, so to protect my hands I wore lightweight knit cotton gloves (from the hardware store) covered with disposable nitrile gloves.

 Make sure to mix the pulled pork so everyone gets some of that dark, peppery, "Mr. Brown" outside meat along with the light interior meat.